Prachi-Gopalani13/Commodity-Price-Prediction/README.md

 Gold price prediction

 ## Data extraction
-A little command-line app to download historical data in CSV format from,
+Follwing link is used to download historical data in CSV format from,

 • https://www.investing.com/commodities/gold-historical-data